Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 kit.

-Also, you should have an integrated development environment (IDE) for Java, preferably IntelliJ IDEA.
+Also, you should have an integrated development environment (IDE) for Java, preferably JetBrains IntelliJ IDEA.
 It's available in Community Edition, which is free.

 I don't want to deal with Maven.
 I think it's obnoxious, obtrusive and adds way too much of its own complexity to the project.